JesseEmond/blitz-2023-inscription/README.md

 server.

-This is something that really would have made more sense to do as a very first step, but hey, I wanted _something_ on the leaderboard :slightly_smiling_face:.
+This is something that really would have made more sense to do as a very first step, but hey, I wanted _something_ on the leaderboard.
+:slightly_smiling_face:

 I made sure that my bot running against my local server on historical games gave the same score as it did on the server, and it took some iterations to